-If you aren't interested in rushing out right after Thanksgiving dinner to snag Black Friday doorbuster deals, Cyber Monday shopping is probably more your speed.
+What is Cyber Monday?
+Well, if you aren't interested in rushing out right after Thanksgiving dinner to snag Black Friday doorbuster deals, Cyber Monday may be the shopping holiday that's more your speed.
 And apparently that's true for many Americans, who spent a projected 27% more money online on Cyber Monday than on Black Friday last year.
 The convenience factor of Cyber Monday is strong.

 But despite some truly excellent offers, Cyber Monday has a bad reputation for being Black Friday leftovers.
-To help you weigh Black Friday vs. Cyber Monday and figure out which day to shop, we go over the big differences between the shopping holidays.
+To help you weigh Black Friday vs. Cyber Monday, we go over the big differences between the shopping holidays.

 Cyber Monday is an annual online shopping holiday that falls on the Monday after Thanksgiving.
 This year, Cyber Monday is on December 2.